julia-allyce/vanjs-donejs/slides.md

 - It's our business model
  - Building amazing applications for our clients<br> using our tools!
 - Enterprise Clients
- - Want long term stability and reliablity
+ - Want long term stability and reliability
 - Hard work and persistence